wp-cli/extension-command/README.md

 	[--force]
 		If set, the command will overwrite any installed version of the theme, without prompting for confirmation.

+	[--ignore-requirements]
+		If set, the command will install the theme while ignoring any WordPress or PHP version requirements specified by the theme authors.

 	[--activate]
 		If set, the theme will be activated immediately after install.